AbdulrahmenSalem/Fall-Detection-using-Sensor-Data/README.md

 * Training Loop: The model is trained for a specified number of epochs, and the best model is saved based on validation loss.

-# Evaluation
-The model is evaluated on the test set using the following metrics:

-* Accuracy: The proportion of correctly classified samples.

-* Precision: The proportion of true positives (correctly detected falls) among the predicted positives.

-* Recall: The proportion of true positives among the actual positives (all actual falls).

-* F1-Score: The harmonic mean of precision and recall.

 # Results
 The model achieves the following performance on the test set: